PacificBiosciences/ANGEL/README.md

 ```
 angel_train.py test.human.dumb.final.training.cds test.human.dumb.final.training.utr \
-      test.human.dumb.final.classifier.pickle --cpus 24
+      test.human.dumb.final.classifier.pickle --cpus 12
 ```

 On a typical 500-sequence training dataset, the training may take several hours.

-The 500-sequence human MCF-7 training set took 4 hours on a 24-core machine.
+**NOTE** I have found that sometimes `angel_train.py` hangs if you use more than 12 cores (regardless of memory usage), possibly due to issues with Python's multiprocessing.

 #### ANGEL ORF prediction